-Figure 1 illustrates the total number of deaths from the years 1984 through 1998 that have been referred to the ICAN Multi-Agency Child Death Review Team.
+Figure 1 illustrates the total number of deaths from the years 1984 through 1997 that have been referred to the ICAN Multi-Agency Child Death Review Team.

-Figure 1 reveals a steady increase in cases that have been referred to the Team up until 1990 when there was a decrease in total referrals.
+Figure 1 reveals a steady increase in cases which have been referred to the Team up until 1990 when there was a decrease in total referrals.
 This decline reflected reporting procedures modifications within the Department of Coroner to ensure that cases were not prematurely reported to the Team prior to the cause of death being finalized.
-In 1998, there was a 2% increase over the number of deaths reported for 1997.
-This increase includes a 9% increase in the number of child homicides by parents/care-givers in 1998, a 10.4% increase in accidental child deaths and a 7.6% increase in the number of undetermined deaths.
+In 1997, there was a 5.5% increase over the number of deaths reported for 1996.
+This increase includes a 41% increase in the number of accidental child deaths and a 36.8% increase in the number of undetermined deaths.
 There was also an increase in the number of fetal deaths reported to the Team.
-Notably, however, there was a 25% decrease in the number of adolescent suicides.
+Significantly, however, there was a 15% decrease in the number of child homicides by parents/caregivers in 1997, although the total number of all child homicides increased slightly by 1.6%.